 This means, for example, that you should consider scoring bidders higher if they offer apprenticeships, engage with work transition programmes, have strong focus on health and wellbeing programmes, or support development of a more diverse workforce.

-These new Rules are welcome news for government agencies.
+These Rules are welcome to government agencies.
 They will be key to promoting regional development and recognising community wellbeing through public expenditure.
 So, this is a great time to embrace them – and drive them deep into your procurement practices.